 Nearly three-quarters (70%) of multinational corporations say COVID-19 poses the biggest risk to their supply chains today.
 Additionally, organizations have come to the realization that even if pandemic-related obstacles eventually get resolved, other complications still abound.
 Beyond that, the seemingly never-ending onslaught of one complication after another has taught organizations that supply chain disruptions aren’t going away.

-That said, it’s no surprise that 87% of organizations plan investments in supply chain resiliency, according to Gartner.
+That said, it’s no surprise that 87% of organizations plan investments in supply chain resiliency, according to Gartner and automation technologies are a good option.
 But, there are challenges to fully automating the supply chain, ranging from cost to employee resistance and data security.

 Organizations can and should look back over the past two years and learn from the companies that were able to roll with the punches when disruptions became the norm.
 Why were they more resilient?